-HR departments are the perfect examples of “fair” and “according to the rules” all while meeting hard deadlines; whereas L&D departments are the characterization of “holistic” and “learning over time.”
+HR departments are examples of “fair rule followers” all while meeting hard deadlines, whereas L&D departments are the characterization of “holistic” and “learning over time.”

-The Human Resources team is often consumed by compliance and regulation while learning and development managers (really great ones) realize that learning takes time and different amounts of time for different people and job descriptions.
+The HR team is often consumed by compliance and regulation while learning and development managers (really great ones) realize that learning takes time and different amounts of time for different people and job descriptions.

 And whether or not you are a manager who is in charge of one of these comparable departments, or both, you will need to know how to effectively measure the impact of learning in the midst of competing priorities.

 Why employee learning and development is an essential investment

 An employee training plan is the most important component of the individual employee, as well as overall business achievement.
 From an HR perspective, it can be considered a benefit that creates happier, more productive employees, which in turn creates a more positive company culture.

 In fact, according to The Future of Corporate Learning - Ten Disruptive Trends,” for millennials, training and development is the most coveted job benefit.”
 And with so many companies scrambling to develop leaders from the millennial generation, it also behooves managers to keep in mind that without upward progression strategies and modern education opportunities, employees from all age groups are likely to leave.

 There are various underlying reasons as to why employee learning and development is such an essential investment.
 In the Global Human Capital Trends 2016 report, technology advancements, demographic shifts, and the constant need to improve workforce skills were cited as the drivers of pressure to improve learning and development.
 The survey also reported that nearly every CEO felt that their company was not creating the skills or leaders necessary to compete in today’s extremely competitive global economy fast enough.
 They remarked that learning is the key instrument for employee engagement, hiring and retaining the best talent, and creating long-term leadership.

 How to effectively measure the impact of learning